TheDeafOne/Knightmare/README.md

 ### Navigating Playthrough
 The AI has an Elo of roughly 600, due to the simplistic implementation and small number of heuristic evaluation functions.
 To play it, run [main.py](main.py).
 This will prompt you to either play on the console or the GUI version.
 Note that the GUI version of the game has some issues with lag due to PyGames threading limitations.
 More information is provided in the instructions portion of the GUI version.

-## Paper
-Despite the simple implementation, we found that certain heuristics produced more valuable board evaluations.
-These our explored in our [research paper](using_minimax_in_chess.pdf).